cp6/my-idlers/README.md

 * Make servers displayable public with config options to hide certain values.
 * Vue JS used where possible.
 * Datatables used on large tables (Locations, labels, and providers).
+* Added caching for home page and servers

 ## Requires